Sacchan-VRC/SaccFlightAndVehicles/README.txt

 AAM Lock Time (new in 1.3)
 Time before you can fire an air-to-air missile after acquiring a target.

+AAM Launch Delay (new in 1.39)
+Time after last missile launch that a new missile is allowed to be launched in seconds.

 AAM Launch Point (new in 1.3)
 Point at which air-to-air missiles spawn, alternates left-right each time fired.